Caso Avícola Villalobos

 Los Abetos, S.A. filed a commercial summary proceeding against Lisa, S.A. claiming damages allegedly caused by fraudulent acts that motivated Lisa's exclusion as a shareholder, including the use of a paid testimonial declaration as the basis for multiple lawsuits.
 Lisa answered and filed five preliminary exceptions: failure to fulfill the condition precedent, defective complaint, lack of standing of the defendant, prescription, and lapse (caducidad).

-The Ninth Civil Court of First Instance denied the exceptions for defective complaint, lack of standing, prescription, and lapse, but sustained the exception for failure to fulfill the condition precedent.
+On June 13, 2014, the Ninth Civil Court of First Instance issued the <doc id="gua-01043-2012-00193-2014-06-13-a" />, denying the exceptions for defective complaint, lack of standing, prescription, and lapse, but sustaining the exception for failure to fulfill the condition precedent.
 The court determined that, under Articles 227 and 228 of the Commercial Code, the right to claim damages arising from a shareholder's exclusion presupposes that the exclusion agreement has taken effect.
-Lisa established that it had filed an opposition to its exclusion before the Second Civil Court of First Instance (Expediente 01047-2011-00108), which suspended the period for the agreement to take effect.
-The claim was premature while the legality of the exclusion remained unresolved.
+Lisa established that it had filed an opposition to its exclusion before the Second Civil Court of First Instance (Expediente 01047-2011-00108), which suspended the period for the agreement to take effect, leaving the claim premature while the legality of the exclusion remained unresolved.
 Los Abetos was ordered to pay costs.

 This outcome shielded Lisa from a damages claim that lacked a procedural foundation while its exclusion remained under judicial challenge, confirming that the legal condition required to pursue the indemnification action had not been met.